dentarg/auth0-blog/_posts/2016-07-14-create-an-app-in-vuejs-2.markdown

 Auth0 issues [JSON Web Tokens](http://jwt.io) on every login for your users.
 This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), user management, support for social identity providers (Facebook, Github, Twitter, etc.), enterprise identity providers (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.

 We can easily set up authentication in our Vue.js apps with [Auth0's Centralized Login Page](https://auth0.com/docs/hosted-pages/login).
-If you don't already have an Auth0 account, [sign up](javascript:signup\(\)) for one now.
+If you don't already have an Auth0 account, <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up</a> for one now.
 Navigate to the Auth0 [management dashboard](https://manage.auth0.com/), select **Applications** from the navigational menu, then select the app you want to connect with **Laravel**.

 ### Step 1: Include auth0.js